Loan to value ratio: What is LVR?

 3. Cost of switching home loans with a high LVR

 As you’ve probably heard, once you’re signed up with a home loan it’s important to keep an eye on the mortgage market and make the switch every few years or so if you find a better deal.
 However, there's one major gotcha when it comes to refinancing that could cost you big bucks - repaying lenders mortgage insurance.

 Are you purchasing your first home?
-If you answered yes, then our first home buyers hub should be your next stop full of helpful tidbits to make purchasing property a breeze.
+If so, then our first home buyers hub, which is full of helpful tidbits to make purchasing property a breeze, should be your next stop.

 Want to speak to one of our experts?
 Give our home loan negotiator a buzz on 13 6696 (MOZO) or submit an online enquiry and we’ll answer any questions you have about navigating the property maze and haggle a great deal on your behalf.